 The Receiver currently holds over \$49 million which she would like to distribute to those with allowed claims against the Receivership Estate.
-As a result of the work related to the Third Claims Report and the Unresolved Claims, the Receiver anticipates that she will be in a position to consider proposing a Plan of Distribution in the near future.
+The Receiver anticipates that she will be able to consider proposing a Plan of Distribution in the near future as the allowance or disallowance of Unresolved Claims are considered by the special master and a report and recommendation is made to the Court.

-Dated this 29th day of September, 2022.
+Dated this 31st day of October, 2022.